-YouTube Campaigns count Conversions differently from other Campaign types
+YouTube Video Campaigns count Conversions very differently from other Campaign types

 This is the normal expected behaviour.

-Keep in mind: An impression is different than a “view” of a video ad.
 A ‘view’ is counted when someone watches 30 seconds (or the whole ad if it’s shorter than 30 seconds) or clicks on a part of the ad.
-A ‘view’ that leads to a conversion is counted in the ‘Conversions’ column.https://support.google.com/google-ads/answer/6270625
+A ‘view’ that leads to a conversion is counted in the ‘Conversions’ column.Google Ads Help: Understand your conversion tracking data

 A “Video View” is more like an Impressions than a Click

-A 30 second video view is much more like an impression that it is like a click, so why are these conversions being lumped in with click-through conversions?
-They should clearly be lumped into the View-Through Conversion column, or if YouTube wants to explicitly report on this metric then create another column type.
-Don’t lump it in with click-through conversions.
+Video-View-Conversions should clearly be lumped into the View-Through Conversion column.
+If Google wants to explicitly report on Video-View-Conversions separately, then they should create another column type.
+Don’t lump them in with click-through conversions.

 The problem with all this is that suddenly the “Conversions” column behaves differently in one campaign type vs another.
-Suddenly the clean click-through conversion data is being polluted and mixed in with View-Through conversion data.
-This will make the campaign appear to perform better than it should.
+Suddenly the clean click-through conversion data is being polluted with View-Through conversion data.
+This makes YouTube campaigns appear to perform much better than they should.
 Which will lead you to incorrectly increase spend.

-This could also affect your regular display campaigns
+This could also affect your Display and Discovery Campaigns

-To exclude YouTube placements, go to: Campaign Settings > Additional Settings > Content Exclusions and select all of the following for exclusion:
+My recommendation for Display Campaigns is to try and exclude all YouTube placements: Go to: Campaign Settings > Additional Settings > Content Exclusions and select all of the following for exclusion:

 - Live streaming YouTube video